iaballa/cse15l-lab-reports/week7labreport.md

 - Once, start in Visual Studio Code and make the edit there, then scp the file to the remote server and run it there to confirm it works (you can just run bash test.sh on the remote to test it out).
 Consider having the appropriate scp command in your command history or easily copy-pasteable!

-It took me 4:44.45 to complete the task using the first method, from opening the file in Visual Studio Code, making edits there manually, scp-ing and getting confused between directories, to finally copying it over, and checking to see that the proper changes were made.
+It took me 4:44.45 to complete the task using the first method, from opening the file in Visual Studio Code, making edits there manually (not using vim), scp-ing and getting confused between directories, to finally copying it over, and checking to see that the proper changes were made.
 I had the following line readily available, though I did have a few hiccups before finally arriving at this correct command:
 `scp DocSearchServer.java cs15lfa22em@ieng.ucsd.edu:/home/linux/ieng6/cs15lfa22/cs15lfa22em/skill-demo1`.

 - Second, start already logged into a ssh session.
 Then, make the edit for the task you chose in Vim, then exit Vim and run bash test.sh.

-It took me 53.60 seconds to complete the task already logged in to ssh, cloning the repository, and making the changes using the vim keystrokes.
-There were way less issues with this second method than there were in the first method.
+It took me 53.60 seconds to complete the task already logged in to ssh (less than a fourth of the time required for the first method), cloning the repository, and making the changes using the vim keystrokes.
+There were way less issues with this second method than there were in the first method, most likely because there was less hopping around between directories and servers.

 **Responses to the two bullet points in the write up:**